What We Support

 State Supported Transit and Rail Infrastructure

-• Continuous allocation to capital projects of regional significance with funds to be used to support the buildout of an integrated rail network, including:
+• Continuous allocations to capital projects of regional significance with funds to be used to support the buildout of an integrated transit and rail network, including the Transit and Intercity Rail Capital Program (TRICP) and High Speed Rail.

 Wildfire Resilience Infrastructure